These spicy baked Nacho Kale Chips will satisfy your craving for a crunchy snack. They keep for a week.

 These will last for about a week in an airtight container in the pantry.

 If your kale chips aren't crispy, you need to bake them longer.

 If you store kale chips in an airtight container they'll stay crispy.
 Do NOT put them in the fridge.

 Replace chips with baked kale chips.
 You'll be happy you did.

 *Don't forget to come back and leave your feedback and star rating.

 - Mix the olive oil, nutritional yeast, chili powder, cumin, paprika, cayenne pepper, onion powder, garlic powder, and salt.

 - Wash and dry the kale.
 Remove stems and break the leaves into pieces.

 - Toss the kale into the mix covering all the pieces.

 - Spread onto a parchment lined baking sheet.
-Bake for 10 minutes, flip, and bake for 10 minutes more, or until crispy.
+Bake for 10 minutes at 300°F, flip, and bake for 10 minutes more, or until crispy.